dannolaius/coda-tutorial/gatsby-tutorial/step1/text.md

 # Setting Up a Gatsby Project

-In this section, we will set up a new Gatsby project and configure it with Tailwind for styling.
+In this section, we will set up a new Gatsby project.

 ### Prerequisites